 Public health authorities around the world are closely monitoring the spread of Zika virus.

 Most people with Zika virus don’t have any symptoms.
 Only one in five people who get the virus will feel sick – like they have the flu.
-In some cases it has been known to cause fever, rash, severe headache, joint pain and muscle or bone pain.
+In some cases it has been known to cause fever, rash, severe headache, joint pain, red eyes and muscle or bone pain.